-CCP's Chief Compliance Officer reports all suspected or confirmed instances of internal and external FWA related to the provision of, and payment for, Medicaid services within (15) calendar days of detection as specified in s.
-409.91212, F.S.
-The online report can be found at: https://apps.ahca.myflorida.com/inspectorgeneral/fraud_complaintform
+CCP's Compliance Officer reports all suspected or confirmed instances of internal and external FWA related to the provision of, and payment for, Medicaid services within (15) calendar days of detection as specified in s.
+438.608 and s.409.91212, F.S.
+The online report can be found at https://apps.ahca.myflorida.com/mpi-complaintform/